-We may expend significant resources or modify our business activities (including future clinical trial activities) in an effort to protect against security incidents.
+We may expend significant resources or modify our business activities (including future clinical trial activities) to protect against security incidents.
 Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and data.
 While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
-We take steps to detect and remediate vulnerabilities.
-We may be unable in the future to detect vulnerabilities in our information technology systems because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
+We take steps to detect and remediate vulnerabilities but we may be unable in the future to detect and remediate vulnerabilities because such threats and techniques change frequently, are often sophisticated in nature, and therefore may not be detected until after a security incident has occurred.
 These vulnerabilities therefore may pose material risks to our business.
-Despite our efforts to identify and remediate vulnerabilities, if any, in our information technology systems, our efforts may not be successful.
 Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.